 We offer both raster and vector tilesets for some European countries on the tileset listing page.
 You can also upload your own.

 The MBTiles format of tileset container files is specified to always be in web Mercator.
 To upload a tileset in any other coordinate system, you have to use the GeoPackage format.
-MapTiler Desktop is capable of producing raster GeoPackage tilesets in any projection.
+MapTiler Engine is capable of producing raster GeoPackage tilesets in any projection.
 However, please note that it can only produce vector GeoPackage tilesets in web Mercator for now.

 There are maps available for several European countries on the map listing page.
 Due to technical limitations, they can’t be customized for now.
 The map editor also works only with Mercator maps.
 You can, however, import a style JSON that you have prepared manually.